ibm-cloud-docs/openwhisk/monitor.md

 ```
 {: codeblock}

-Example: If you have an IAM-based namespace named `myNamespace` in the `us-south` region, an action concurrency metric would look similar to the following:
+Example: If you have an IAM-based namespace that is named `myNamespace` in the `us-south` region, an action concurrency metric would look similar to the following:

 ```
 ibmcloud.public.functions.us-south.action.namespace.all.concurrent-invocations